 Am I "queer enough" to take part?

-"Queer" is used here as an umbrella term (and as a pun on "Dear Diary").
+"Queer" is used here as an umbrella term for everyone who is not heterosexual and cisgender (it's also a neat pun on "Dear Diary").

 We will NEVER police how you identify with queerness, or question where you sit under the LGBTQIA+ umbrella.

 You are welcome here!

 I didn't know I was queer til late in life / didn't write about "queer stuff"

 Yes!!!!!!!
 All queer/LGBTQIA+ life-experience is valid.
 We want to include it all.

 Whether you came out of the womb waving a rainbow flag, or are still thinking about how you identify.